Grohon/layout-grid-visualizer/README.md

 ## Development Considerations
 - **Chrome Extensions API:** Utilizes content scripts to inject the grid overlay into the webpage and manipulate the DOM for visualization.
 - **Performance Optimization:** The extension is designed to run efficiently without causing lag or slowdowns on the webpage.
+- **Accessibility:** The UI is designed for accessibility, with proper labels and instant feedback for all users.